 Cat First-Aid Kit 2025: What to Pack & When to Use

 You don’t need a giant toolbox to handle the first ten minutes of a cat emergency.
-A small, well-labeled kit covers the practical actions most cat parents can safely do at home: stop minor bleeding, rinse grit from an eye, check a temperature, and stabilize while you decide if it’s ER now or safe to monitor until morning.
-The guide below is a practical, vet-informed setup you can assemble today and keep travel-ready with your carrier.
+What you need is a small, organized kit that helps you do the basics calmly: stop minor bleeding, rinse grit from an eye, check a temperature, and stabilize your cat while you decide if it’s ER now or safe to monitor.

 Key Takeaways